Why use a web-based quality system?

 Ian Clark recently visited a medium sized metal fabricator who had requested help to regain certification to ISO 9001.
 The organisation had originally been accredited to an earlier version of the ISO standard but had let their certificate lapse around eight years before.

-I recently visited a medium sized metal fabricator who had requested help to regain certification to ISO9001:2000.
-The organisation had originally been accredited to ISO9001: 1994 but had let their certificate lapse around eight years ago.
-After a change of ownership and an injection of new employees the company was now keen to explore the opportunities of building a better business using ISO9001 as a platform for continual improvement.
+After a change of ownership and an injection of new employees the company was keen to explore the opportunities of building a better business using ISO 9001 as a platform for continual improvement.

-I asked them why their quality system lapsed.
+Ian asked them why their ISO quality system had been abandoned.
 They offered two main reasons:

 Built in “work-flow” options guide users and create quality records easily.

-Because Quality Systems Toolbox is a hosted quality solution there is no software installations and no need for expensive IT support.
+Because Quality Systems Toolbox is hosted software there is no installation or upgrades to worry about, and no need for expensive IT support.

 So, are web-based quality systems a viable option?
 YES, indeed they are!